Zillmere

 PROFILE FAQ

-Zillmere has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Zillmere has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects that may affect the region.
-Notable initiatives include Pioneer Estate, Zillmere Station Transit Oriented Development, Carseldine Village - a 5-Star Green Star Community, and Beams Road Upgrade (Lacey Road to Handford Road).
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 17 projects likely to impact the area.
+Notable ones include Pioneer Estate, Zillmere Station Transit Oriented Development, Carseldine Village - 5-Star Green Star Community, and Beams Road Level Crossing Removal & Overpass.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.